WORSHIP AT 10:01 SUNDAY MORNING | 705.728.0541

 Julie brings an enthusiastic faith, love for children and passion for learning and leading to her role at Westminster.
 Julie was born and raised in Stouffille, and later went to the University of Guelph for her Bachelor of Applied Science in Child Studies and an Early Childhood Educator’s Equivalency certificate.
 She was the children’s director for Royal Caribbean, and later completed her certificate in Autism and Behavioural Sciences at Seneca College and started working in the Barrie area with teenagers and young adults with Autism and complex special needs.
 Julie is married to Rodrigo and the proud mom of Gabriella and Edison.
 They love camping, show-shoeing, and fun, faith-filled activities.

 Oversight – Westminster’s mission and programs are overseen by nine elders who are elected from and by the congregation.
+They provide leadership along with the pastor.
 In June 2016 we adopted a new ‘oversight structure’ to help in this process.
-You can read it here: 2016 06 Oversight Structure WPC
+You can read about the Oversight Areas here: Oversight Areas 2018 02 W

 Care – There is a pastoral care team that tries to prayerfully care for the congregation in light of life’s challenges.
 They do this through prayer and visitation.